-Overall, results from 2019-20 trials showed that planting barley after mid-Oct can result in a significant (>50%) yield loss as well as lower quality regardless of the seed rate used.
-This decline in yield was much severe than the one observed for wheat, indicating importance of early-season winter barley planting.
-So, planting barley soon after hessian fly free date is critical in achieving high yield and quality.
-These data indicated that farmers who planted barley after mid-Oct in 2019 (due to slow soybean harvest progress and rainy weather) might have experienced yield reduction to such an extent to render barley production unprofitable.
-Seed rates below 2.0 m/ac resulted in >15% yield penalty.
-Adjustment for low seed germ in seed rate calculations might be critical along with availability of high-quality seed in successful stand establishment and high yields.
-More site years are needed to verify results, and future reports will present data from second and third year of field trials.
+Overall, results from 2020-21 trials showed that planting barley after mid-Oct can result in a significant (>30%) yield loss as well as lower quality regardless of the seed rate used.
+This decline in yield was much severe than that observed for wheat, indicating relative importance of early-season winter barley planting.
+Planting barley soon after hessian fly free date (Figure 2) is critical in achieving high yield and quality.
+These data indicated that farmers who plant barley after mid-Oct (due to slow soybean harvest progress and/or rainy weather) might experience yield reduction to such an extent to render barley production unprofitable.
+Use of higher seed rate (>1.6 m/ac) is also critical in maximizing yield and quality.
+Availability of high-quality seed and adjustment for low seed germ (where seed quality is questionable) in seed rate calculations is critical in successful stand establishment and high yields.
+More site years are needed to verify results, and future reports will present data from all three years of field trials.
 Overall, these data will help in developing recommendations for optimal planting time and seeding rate for winter barley.
 These could help adoption of more winter barley in Michigan cropping systems and help improve farmer revenues (including potential for double cropping) and provide ecosystem services in terms of winter cover, soil erosion reduction, and improved water quality.